What to do several weeks before your garage sale

 Depending on the weather at the time, be prepared for a stinking hot day or rain

 Have on hand some inexpensive plastic table covers, cheap clear plastic drop cloths, tarpaulins, umbrellas, tents, shelters or canopies for protection from the sun or rain.
-You don't want the day ruined/cancelled by a sudden light shower of rain.
+You don't want the day ruined/canceled by a sudden light shower of rain.

 Check where you will be having the garage sale for hazards

 Remove or fix any hazards that could result in accidents or injuries.
 Look carefully for low branches, cracks in paths or the driveway, loose rocks, etc. Check if your garage floor gets slippery when wet.
 A safe area can prevent costly accidents later.

 There have been reports of people going around garage sales and deliberately having a claimable 'accident'.